 Utilize GRB’s Check Positive Pay service to minimize your risk of check fraud.
 We’ll compare your clearing check information to your paid check information from a file you provide us and alert you electronically if there are any exceptions to review.
-You make your positive pay exceptions decisions via GRBonline for Business or Treasury Management, and maintain complete control over each exception as well as the ability to view images to verify data.
+You make your positive pay exceptions decisions via GRB Treasury Management, and maintain complete control over each exception as well as the ability to view images to verify data.

 ACH Positive Pay

-Utilize GRB’s ACH Positive is a service to minimize your risk of ACH fraud.
+Utilize GRB’s ACH Positive Pay service to minimize your risk of ACH fraud.
 You’ll define a list of ACH Companies that are authorized to send ACH debits to your account and we’ll alert you electronically if there are any ACH Companies, other than your allowed list, attempting to debit your account.
-You make your decisions via GRBonline for Business or Treasury Management whether to pay or return the ACH payment, giving you the ability to help manage and mitigate potential ACH fraud.
+You make your decisions via GRB Treasury Management whether to pay or return the ACH payment, giving you the ability to help manage and mitigate potential ACH fraud.

 IP Restrict and Time Restrict

 Help prevent fraud by blocking user logons outside of the company’s establish allowed logon times and IP addresses.

 - Reconcile banking transactions on a daily basis to identify and review any unknown transactions.